allmaps/allmaps/packages/transform/README.md

 ### Polygon

-In this example we use a Thin Plate Spline transformation.
+In this example we use a transformer to build a Thin Plate Spline transformation.

 ```js
 import { GcpTransformer } from '@allmaps/transform'